KiltedCode/khandaria-campaign/sessions/2020/2020-09-03-shocking-discoveries.md

 Go out to talk to guards
 tell them him the crazy story, take him down to see everything
-thinks this is important enough to take uniform to `Guros` now
+thinks this is important enough to take uniform to `Gurrus` now
 consider all the loot ours, take it all with us
 pass guards coming in as we're going out

-Talk to `Guros`
+Talk to `Gurrus`
 give him the uniform
 words muttering means nothing to peace bonding, only need to be wearing a sergeant's uniform
 means they know how this works and get around peace bonding